Twenty Twenty-Four

 cool having some rugged cliffs for our introduction to Antarctica

-and our last susnset for awhile.
+and our last sunset for awhile.

 Some scenes from this period - Enderby Island: Southern